mklokocka/seminator/README.md

 Seminator is a free tool for semi-determinization of omega-automata.

 ## Installation
 Seminator depends on the [Spot](https://spot.lrde.epita.fr/index.html) library.
-You need a version 2.8.4 or higher installed in your system before compiling Seminator.
+You need version 2.8.4 or higher installed in your system before compiling Seminator.
 Also, unless Python bindings are disabled (with `./configure --disable-python`), you will need Python 3 development files installed on your system.

 After Spot is installed you can run `./configure && make` to compile Seminator.

 You may use `./configure --prefix=PREFIXDIR && make && sudo make install` to install Seminator in the same place as Spot.
 If you need to install Seminator in a different location, use `./configure --prefix=OTHERDIR --with-spot=PREFIXDIR`, replacing `PREFIXDIR` by the directory that was passed to Spot's `--prefix` configuration option.

 On Linux, if you installed Seminator with `--prefix=/usr/local` (the default) or `--prefix=/usr`, make sure you run `sudo ldconfig` after `sudo make install` so that the shared library can be found.
 If you installed Seminator in another directory, you probably need to set the `LD_LIBRARY_PATH` environment variable to the directory where the shared library was installed.

+### Installation from git
+You might need to run `autoreconf -i` before calling `./configure && make`.

 ## Basic usage
 The following command translates a possibly nondeterministic transition-based generalized Büchi automaton (TGBA) placed in file `aut.hoa` into a semi-deterministic Büchi automaton (SDBA) and prints the result in the [HOA format](https://adl.github.io/hoaf/) to the standard output.